 Invoking Princess Leia, I'll lead with, "You've got to choose your own path.
 No one can choose it for you."
 As you walk your wonder-filled route, seek that which feels authentic to your truest self and serves the highest purpose: Love.

-66 Spirituality is not only about our beliefs but also about our experiences and our commitment to those around us.
-99 or Dr. Kate Lassiter, Director of Theological Field Education at CTS, living, working, and studying within spaces of ambiguity is where personal and communal transformation is made possible.
+or Dr. Kate Lassiter, Director of Theological Field Education at CTS, living, working, and studying within spaces of ambiguity is where personal and communal transformation is made possible.
 "I've always been drawn to liminal spaces even though I didn't always have the language for it.
 They are places of creativity, fecundity, and profundity.
 It's darkness; it's depth; it's the doorway.
 It's being able to dive deep, sit there, and be ok with the liminality," she says.